define42/FileQueueHTTP/README.md

     environment:
       SHARES: /data1/,/data2/  folders thats watched
       DISK_USAGE_ALLOWED: 90 # If watched folders diskusage exceeds 90% files will be pruned
 ```

+### Fetching files from the service
+Retrieving files from the service is easily achieved by querying http://localhost:8080/getfile.
+A new file is received by each request.